| | | |

 • Try them in wraps, sandwiches, or over salads for an easy protein boost.

-• I love squeezing a bit of lemon juice over these just before serving—it adds a bright, tangy contrast to their savory flavor.
+• I love squeezing a bit of lemon juice over these just before serving

 Storage